History of the Jews in Cologne: Comeback

-The Prussian Jews Edict of March 11, 1812 didn't apply everywhere.
+The Prussian Jews Edict of March 11, 1812 did not apply everywhere.
 It lasted until the Prussian Jewish Law of 1847 and finally until 1848, with the adoption of the constitutional charter for the Prussian State, the special status of the Jews was definitely abolished and a complete equality of rights with all other citizens was attained.
 During the Revolutions of 1848 in the German states in 1848/49 there were strong anti-Jewish excesses in Eastern and South-eastern German regions and towns like Berlin, Prag and Vienna—but also Cologne.

 Due to the growth of the community and the disrepair of the prayer hall in the former Monastery of St. Clarissa, the Oppenheim family donated a new synagogue building at Glockengasse 7.
 The number of the members of the community was now about of 1,000 adults.
-While in Medieval times the "quarter" had been built close to the synagogue in Cologne "Judengasse", by now the Jews lived in a decentralized area among the rest of the population.
+While in medieval times the "quarter" had been built close to the synagogue in Cologne "Judengasse", by now the Jews lived in a decentralized area among the rest of the population.
 Many lived in the new periphery quarters near the city walls.

 Due to further growth of the Jewish population, more new constructions followed the one in Glockengasse.
 The orthodox synagogue in St. Apern Straße was dedicated on January 16, 1884; the liberal synagogue in Roonstraße was dedicated on March 22, 1899.

 In the face of historical experiences in Europe, the Jews started initiatives to create their own state.
 The head office of the Zionist Organization for Germany was based in Richmodstraße near Neumarkt square, Cologne, and was founded by lawyer Max Bodenheimer together with merchant David Wolffsohn.
 Bodeheimer was president until 1910 and worked for Zionism with Theodor Herzl.
 The "Kölner Thesen" developed under Bodenheimer for Zionism were — with few adjustments — adopted as the "Basel Program" by the first Zionist Congress.
 The goal of the organization was to obtain the foundation of a distinct state of Israel in Palestine for all the Jews of the world.